Investigating nuclear density profiles to reveal particle-hole configurations in the island of inversion: Results and discussion

 As discussed in Ref.~\cite{whoriuchi-ptep}, the surface diffuseness of the matter density distribution also depends on the single-particle configurations but in a different manner.
 In Tab.~\ref{table:31Mg}, we list the diffuseness parameters $a_m$ of the matter distribution, which are extracted by fitting the matter density distribution with the two-parameter Fermi distribution~\cite{hatakeyama_PhysRevC.97.054607};

 where $R_m$ and $a_m$ are the radius and diffuseness parameters, respectively.
 The central-density parameter $\rho_0$ is determined by the normalization condition $4\pi\int_0^\infty \rho(r) r^2dr=A$.

 Note that the nuclear surface diffuseness is roughly determined by the characteristics of the outermost orbits; in other words, it reflects the tail part of the weakly bound orbits~\cite{whoriuchi-ptep}.
-The smaller binding energy and the orbital angular momentum, the longer the tail of the single-particle wave function has, and hence the nuclear surface is diffused.
+Orbits with smaller binding energy with lower orbital angular momentum, and larger nodes lead to a longer tail of the single particle wave function, and hence larger nuclear surface diffuseness.
 With this in mind, the variation of the diffuseness can be explained as follows: In the $3/2_2^{+}$ (0p1h) state, the valence neutron occupies the [2, 0, 2, 3/2] orbit, which is dominated by $d$-wave, resulting in a sharper density distribution with a diffuseness parameter $a_m = 0.53$.
 In the $3/2_2^{-}$ (1p2h) state, the valence neutron occupies the weakly bound [3, 3, 0, 1/2] orbit.
-Since this orbit has a mixture of the $p$-wave, the diffuseness is increased.
-The diffuseness further increases in the $1/2_1^+$ (2p3h) and $3/2_1^-$ (3p4h) states by the occupation of the weakly bound [2, 2, 0, 1/2] and [3, 2, 1, 3/2] orbits with $s$-wave and $p$-wave mixing, respectively.
+Since this orbit has a mixture of the $p$-wave coming from the nodal $1p_{3/2}$ orbit, the diffuseness is increased.
+The diffuseness further increases in the $1/2_1^+$ (2p3h) and $3/2_1^-$ (3p4h) states by the occupation of the weakly bound [2, 0, 0, 1/2] and [3, 2, 1, 3/2] orbits with $s$-wave (from the $1s_{1/2}$ orbit) and $p$-wave mixing, respectively.

 Thus, the particle-hole configuration shows a reasonable correlation with the density distribution.
 It should be noted that the diffuseness of the nuclear surface density can be observed from the first peak of the elastic scattering cross section.
 In addition, an increase of particles and holes leads to the growth of the deformation and radius, leading to the enhancement of the total reaction cross section.
 Therefore, the elastic scattering and total reaction cross sections can be useful observables for estimating the type of the particle-hole configuration.